vinmugambi/vinmugambi.github.io/content/blog/pdf_documents.md

 ### Styling

 React-pdf supports almost all CSS properties that are used to style text.

-It comes with three inbuilt fonts: courier (monotype), and Times-Roman (serif), and Helvetica (sans-serif).
+It also comes bundled with three fonts: courier (monospace), and Times-Roman (serif), and Helvetica (sans-serif).

-But most important, is that it supports position, margin, padding, and flex properties giving you power to create amazing documents.
+Most importantly, it supports position, margin, padding, and flex properties giving you power to create amazing documents with minimum effort.

-It also provides a `Stylesheet` module that enables creation of reusable styles.

 ### Adding the header